 - Minimum downtime and maximum lifespan of your assets.

 The value of predictive maintenance is clear: the costs are lowered and the productivity will increase.
-It is also very easy to start with predictive maintenance.
+It is also very easy to start with predictive maintenance in your EAM software.